 Further contact details for the various District Health Boards can be found on the Ministry of Health Website.

 Applications must be in writing and are usually made by:

 - person(s) related to the deceased;

 - the executor of the will of the deceased;

 - a funeral director acting on behalf of either of the above;

 - an iwi/Mäori authority acting on behalf of the close relatives; or

 - a person acting for the family.

-Applications should be submitted to the applicant’s local District Health Board (“DHB”) Public Health Unit addressed to the Health Protection Officer, who will assess the application and forward it, together with a report and recommendations, to the Ministry of Health, Wellington.
+- The Health Protection Officer will assess the application and forward it, together with a report and recommendations, to the Ministry of Health, Wellington.

-If the proposed disinterment is urgent, details of the disinterment may be e-mailed or faxed to the applicant’s local DHB Public Health Unit.
+- If the proposed disinterment is urgent, details of the disinterment may be e-mailed or faxed.
+Contact the relevant District Health Board to discuss this prior to sending.